-Over winter a few years back I’d booked on four such trips only to have each one cancelled due to unfavorable weather.
+Over winter a few years back I’d booked on four such trips only to have each one cancelled due to unfavourable weather.
 This is one of the perils of booking too far in advance in winter.
-Some of my self employed friends and I lost several working days for each cancelled trip!
+Some of my self-employed friends and I lost several working days for each cancelled trip!

-The morning of Thursday September the 18th was wet and windy but forecast to fine up.
+The morning of Thursday, September the 18th was wet and windy but forecast to fine up.
 The 19th would be a good day for anyone fortunate enough to have booked their party on a Hapuka trip for that day.
 I had not!
-Fortunately in this world their are a few clued up charter boat operators who realize there must be at any one time hundreds of people with their hapuka fishing gear packed up ready to go from a cancelled trip.
+Fortunately, in this world, there are a few clued up charter boat operators who realize there must be at any one time hundreds of people with their hapuka fishing gear packed up ready to go from a cancelled trip.
 Hugh and Raewyn Ensor of Blue Ocean Charters Ltd, included!

 The schedule was motor out to Mayor Island and anchor up, catch some bait, squid, mackerel, plus a snapper if we were lucky.
 Have a sleep, and then up at dawn for a 10 minute run directly on to a deep water foul ground reef system behind Mayor Island.
 Catch some “large” hapuka and be back in port in time for the boat to pick up the next fishing party.

-One of the blessings of departing from this location is the massive Mt Maungangi Police station over looks the wharf car park.
+One of the blessings of departing from this location is the massive Mt Maunganui Police station overlooks the Wharf car park.
 Its a good bet your vehicle will still be there after the trip!
-Having learned something from previous 24 hour charters from other locations all my gear was ready and organized.
+Having learned something from previous 24-hour charters from other locations all my gear was ready and organized.
 I had a cut lunch for the ‘morrow.

 When we got to Mayor Island the wind was a shade strong and blowing from the wrong direction.
-The skipper was unable to park us on his normal bait fish spot.
-In fact one of our party got somewhat sea sick and we ended up anchoring for safety and shelter first, with fishing second.
+The skipper was unable to park us on his normal baitfish spot.
+In fact, one of our party got somewhat seasick and we ended up anchoring for safety and shelter first, with the fishing second.

 David Wallace, a Tauranga local, had it all worked out.
 He put a 40 gm blue and white lure under his string of bait flies.
 That lure must have accounted for half our combined total of 35 mackerel landed.

-I positioned myself in the middle of the boat where I could look in on the boats sounder.
+I positioned myself in the middle of the boat where I could look in on the boat sounder.
 When Hugh gave us the nod for the first drop we were in 270 metres with lots of fish sign hard on the bottom.
 The wind though easing up was pushing the boat along.
 It seemed like forever till any of us touched bottom.
-With possibly 380 metres of line running out at an angle its a bit tricky to feel the bottom.
+With possibly 380 metres of the line running out at an angle, it is a bit tricky to feel the bottom.
 A bit like feeling a single grain of sand on your finger.
-This is were the new braided super lines have a distinct advantage as you can feel your sink touching the bottom quite easily even in quite deep water!
+This is where the new braided super lines have a distinct advantage as you can feel your sink touching the bottom quite easily even in quite deep water!

-Four drifts latter and I was still fishless and had lost three sinkers and one complete set of terminal tackle.
-Two of the others Ian and Rob where having similar problems while everyone else had at least one hapuka (groper), bass, or bluenose.
+Four drifts later and I was still fishless and had lost three sinkers and one complete set of terminal tackle.
+Two of the others Ian and Rob were having similar problems while everyone else had at least one hapuka (groper), bass, or bluenose.
 Even the skipper had a bluenose, from a brief fish on our forth drift.
-Arnold , standing right next to me, had three good fish!
+Arnold, standing right next to me, had three good fish!
 The problem seemed to be feeling the bottom and then quickly getting your line just above it clear of the snags.
 I wasn’t getting it right.
-With 3 to 4 hundred metres of nylon mono line out there is a lot of stretch and its not easy to learn to do correctly.
+With 3 to 4 hundred metres of nylon mono line out, there is a lot of stretch and it’s not easy to learn to do correctly.

 The wind had eased up considerably and for this drift.
 We started the drift in 200 metres and with less line out it was easier to feel the bottom.
 It all came together and I now had that “touch” of the more experienced members of our party.
 I was confidently bouncing my sinker off the bottom, winching it up a metre or so, dropping it down again to keep it in the fish zone which kept changing as the boat drifted.

 Next drift same set up except I put a mackerel fillet as well as the squid on each of my two tuna circle hooks as a sweetener.
-Another hook up half way through the drift and this time it was a single bluenose.
+Another hook up halfway through the drift and this time it was a single bluenose.
 A variety of other fish were now coming on board.
-Gem fish, which look like an over fat barracouta and tastes real nice, sharks, barracouta, large red cod, even an octopus which was quickly turned into bait!
+Gemfish, which looks like an overfat barracouta and tastes really nice, sharks, barracouta, large red cod, even an octopus which was quickly turned into bait!